 The personal research operator in the principal's voice.

-Saigar is what happens when you take an autonomous research pipeline derived from AutoResearchClaw, give it a typed harness, layer six specialist agents into it, build a learning loop that improves across runs, render the outputs in a broadsheet aesthetic, and constrain everything to one principal's voice and one principal's editorial sign-off.
+Saigar is what happens when you take an autonomous research pipeline derived from AutoResearchClaw, give it a typed harness, layer eighteen specialist agents into it, build a learning loop that improves across runs, render the outputs in a broadsheet aesthetic, and constrain everything to one principal's voice and one principal's editorial sign-off.

 Saigar does not autopublish.
 The principal reviews and signs the artefact before it becomes editorial output.
 Saigar handles literature, debate, draft.
 The principal handles judgment.